NCSU-DANCE-Research-Group/SHIL/README.md

 ## One button script to reproduce the result

 The partial result of the unsupervised model and supervised models are saved in the `data` and `result` folder.
-Please keep all contents in the `data`, `result` and `shaped-transformed` folders to run the `verify.sh`.
+Please keep all contents in the `data`, `result` and `shaped-transformed` folders to run the `verify.sh` with `sh` or `bash`.
 After it stops running, you can copy the whole content from `./result/SHIL/boundary-2.0/testing-res-formatted.csv` and paste into cell `L3` of the sheet `./result/result.xlsx` to compare with the paper result of SHIL using 200% boundary case.

 ## Unsupervised Model